 The scene got me to thinking about what it means to build trust in parenting.
 Trust is such an essential element of parenting – so fundamental that it’s difficult to talk about or define it.
 What was it that allowed this little girl to trust that her dad is reliable and will do the right thing?

 How does emotional intelligence help parents build trust with their kids?
 As we all know, trust is created through a series of positive interactions between a parent and child, starting from the early years of infancy.
 Trust created by the parent/child relationship is transferrable to different situations and has lifelong impact on a person’s ability to connect with others.
+Here are ten practical tips to build trust as a parent:

 Trusting our emotions